Nicolas-Puccio/caravaneer-2/README.md

 ## Work in progress

-1. Allow starting new breeding industries in currently not allowed towns
-2. Industry QOL UI changes (expenses total)
+1. Industry QOL UI changes (expenses total)
-3. Ability to improve water well (did wells get fixed with the food/forage update in v10?)
+2. Ability to improve water well (did wells get fixed with the food/forage update in v10?)
-4. Spawn characters in straight line rather than grid, code fails with large groups
+3. Spawn characters in straight line rather than grid, code fails with large groups
-5. Takeall shortcut in trade widnow does not work in middle section, breaks both
+4. Takeall shortcut in trade widnow does not work in middle section, breaks both
-6. Fix how the loop runs in industry optimization(currently only one industry is processed)
-7. Orth still runs out of food, how to fix without affecting all towns?
-8. Verify if escorts work properly, like spencer and the dude from lintu.
+5. Verify if escorts work properly, like spencer and the dude from lintu.
-9. New caravan relationship seems not to be reseting when starting a new game, have to close game completely
+6. New caravan relationship seems not to be reseting when starting a new game, have to close game completely

 ## Ideas

 1. New bandit types
-2. Make extra caravans while playing
-3. Make extra towns (succeeded adding static towns, but not generating them while playing)
+2. Make extra towns (succeeded adding static towns, but not generating them while playing)
-4. Visual indicator if buy/sell price of a good is high/low in the current trade (partially done)
+3. Visual indicator if buy/sell price of a good is high/low in the current trade (partially done)
-5. Add config.txt to enable/disable any feature
+4. Add config.txt to enable/disable any feature